XanderLubbe/TaxMan/readme.md

 ***
-## Launch
+## Getting Started

 The application can be launched by running:

 `gradle build`

 Followed by:

 `gradle bootrun`
 ***
 ## Data
 ### How data is loaded
-The application's database is populated by either it's `data.csv` or `data.sql` file.
-The data.csv is used when the data.sql cannot be found inside of the resources folder.
+The application's database is populated by either its `data.csv` or `data.sql` file.
+The data.csv is used when the data.sql cannot be found inside the resources folder.
 The data.sql is run by default in most cases.

 ### How to modify loaded data